 'Oh my god', he squeaked.
 'I can't believe it's the golden trio.
 Can I have a picture with all of you?
 Can I have your autographs please?'

-‘Welcome to your NEWT level potion class.
+'Welcome to your NEWT level potion class.
 My name is Professor Haven.
-I have worked as a potion maker at St Mungo’s for the last six years and I am looking forward to the coming year and teaching you all the vital skills that you will need to get through your NEWTS.
-I’m not going to lie to you.
+I have worked as a potion maker at St Mungo's for the last six years and I am looking forward to the coming year and teaching you all the vital skills that you will need to get through your NEWTS.
+I'm not going to lie to you.
 This year will be challenging.
-You will be learning how to make some of the most complex potions around and you will need patience and skills in order to succeed this year.’
+You will be learning how to make some of the most complex potions in the wizarding world and you will need patience and skills in order to succeed this year.'

 'However, before we start I would like to make a few small changes to the seating arrangements.'

 At this, everyone nervously glanced around the classroom.
 It seemed that old habits dies hard as everyone seemed to have sat with people from their own house.
 At Professor Haven's word, we all grimaced slightly, knowing what was to come.